jainish77/Spotify-ETL/README.md

 ![Airflow Task](https://miro.medium.com/max/749/1*WjsH1W213_nOkQv8pgrAvA.png)

-## Setting up the Postgres Connection on Airflow UI:
+Setting up the Postgres Connection on Airflow UI:
 Head to the Airflow UI and click "Connections".

-![Airflow Connection
+Add your credentials and connection as below.

+Now that we have configured everything, head back to the Airflow UI home page and run the DAG.
+You should be able to see the DAG running successfully.
+It takes around 30 mins to get the initial setup ready; you can then visualize the data inside your database.